hgourvest/node-firebird/README.md

 ### Firebird 3.0 Support

-Firebird new wire protocol is not supported yet so
-For Firebird 3.0 you need the following in firebird.conf
+Firebird new wire protocol is not supported yet so for Firebird 3.0 you need to add the following in firebird.conf
 ```
 AuthServer = Legacy_Auth
-WireCrypt= Disabled
+WireCrypt = Disabled
 ```
 ## Contributors